Ravisha2020/FYP-Initial/README.md

 # FYP-Initial

-Google Colab code snippets for the FYP Prototype and the dataset used can be found in this repository.
+Google Colab code snippets for the FYP Prototype (FYP_Prototype.ipynb) and the dataset (CategoryDataset1.csv) used can be found in this repository.